Skip to content

 Solving Agent Confusion with High-Level Abstractions

 This pipeline becomes a building block for higher-level, purpose-built tools.
-Rather than asking an agent to ‘figure out how to check database health,’ we build a Go function or a shell script that does it for them.
+Rather than asking an agent to ‘figure out how to check database health,’ we build a function in any language that does it for them.

 func runDatabaseHealthAnalysis() (string, error) {